 January Events in London

 London doesn't suffer from a post-holiday drop-off, as January offers plenty of fun-filled events for visitors to enjoy.

 - New Year's Day Parade (January 1): See marching bands, cheerleaders, dancers, and acrobats take to the streets as part of London's famous New Year's Day Parade.

-- London Boat Show (early January): More than 500 exhibitors showcase the best boating innovations, equipment and holidays at this massive celebration of all things nautical at ExCel London.
+- London Boat Show (early January): More than 500 exhibitors showcase the best boating innovations and equipment at this massive celebration of all things nautical at ExCel London.

 - Twelfth Night Festival (early January): This free event marks the end of Christmas and welcomes in the New Year with a program of events based on ancient seasonal customs.